-9 Most Body Positive Moments From The Grammys Because Musical Talent Shouldn't Be Dictated By Beauty Standards
+9 Most Body Positive Moments At The Grammys

 Award shows are not usually known for or obligated to cater to body positivity, but with the popularity of the feminist movement rising over the last couple of years, things have started to shift.
 Only last year did the Grammys begin to embrace feminism publicly (albeit the awards show arguably did so poorly), but moments of body positivity at the Grammys can be found over the years nontheless.
 Most often from the stars receiving the awards rather than the committee giving them out.